jean-pierreBoth/coreset/README.md

 3. After obtaining the coreset we need an algorithm to provide a k-median on weighted data points and check quality of the approximating coreset.
 We implemented the very simple algorithm:
     - Friedman Hastie Tibshirani The elements of statistical learning 2001

-    using a greedy initialization like PAM-BUILD
+    using a greedy initialization like PAM-BUILD and first try to randomize cluster pairs too near of each other.

-1. We also implemented
+4. We also implemented
    -  Facility Location in sublinear time.
        Badoiu, Czumaj, Indyk, Sohler ICALP 2005
        [indyk](https://people.csail.mit.edu/indyk/fl.pdf)